-Shih Tzus and Yorkies are very trainable breeds so it is expected that this trait will pass down to the Shorkie.
-There is one problem though, this fellow can be quite stubborn and menacing when it comes to training him.
+Shih Tzus and Yorkies are very trainable breeds, so it is expected that this trait will pass down to the Shorkie.
+There is one problem though; this fellow can be quite stubborn and menacing when it comes to training him.
 One minute he repeats your command the next he is nibbling on your shoe or rolling on the ground ready for a belly rub.

 This kind of stubbornness requires plenty of patience.
 Never use harsh words or result to stricter techniques if your Shorkie puppies are not cooperative.
 The best way to training him is through kind words, a consistent schedule, and lots of doggy treats.

 For example, dogs always have to go after a meal or nap.
 Use this opportunity to take him out to do is business.
-In addition, choose a spot in your backyard for him and always ensure he goes to that spot.
+Besides, choose a spot in your backyard for him and always ensure he goes to that spot.
 Puppies learn faster if the training is done in a familiar environment.

 Do not forget the treats as well.
 Reward him for successfully doing his business outside.
 Reward him for not messing up the living room or chewing on the guests’ shoes.
-The more you reward him the more he feels appreciated and will always be eager to please you.
+The more you reward him, the more he feels appreciated and will always be eager to please you.

 When you go out for a walk in the park, let the fluffy guy tag along.
 Get a Frisbee while at it and train him on how to run after and retrieve items.
 No time for the park?
 No problem, get him a squeaky ball he can chase around the apartment.

 Summer would be a great season to take him out for a swim.
 He will not only have fun, but the water will help cool his coat and prevent him from overheating.
-Also, too much play can really exhaust him so call the day off if you see him panting excessively.
+Also, too much play can exhaust him so call the day off if you see him panting excessively.

 How to feed Shorkie Puppy

 Some dog owners may opt to feed their dogs homemade meals.
 If you choose this option as well, ensure you are filling your pooch’s plate with healthy ingredients that will nourish his body with multivitamins, minerals, and electrolytes.
 Also refrain from feeding your dog canned or cooked food as this may lead to dental issues like gum disease, tooth decay, or tooth loss.
-Insist on dry kibble if your pup is to grow healthy and strong.
+Insist on dry kibble if your pup is to grow healthy and active.

 Reinforcing your dog’s meals with pet supplements can help maintain his health.
 Pet supplements contain the necessary vitamins and minerals he is not getting from his food.
-Moreover, most commercially bought kibble, especially the cheaper low-quality kind, does not contain enough nutrients for your dog.
+Moreover, most commercially bought kibble, especially the cheaper low-quality kind, does not provide enough nutrients for your dog.
 Supplementing, therefore, is a nifty backup plan to keep your dog healthy.